With a little imagination, and a little poetic license- we can say these are 5 questions you’ll never have to ask.

-As a San Jose Board Certified Plastic Surgeon, in practice for more than two decades, I’ve seen literally thousands of patients.
-Each one has a story, and a unique personality and set of problems, wants, or needs.
+As a Board Certified Plastic Surgeon, in practice for several decades, I’ve seen literally thousands of patients.
+Each one has a story, a unique personality with unique problems, wants, or needs.
 I spend a lot of time with my patients, and come to view them as extensions of my family in a way.
 I sincerely care for each one of them.

-Over the years, I’ve noticed, some patient-generated questions seem to recur.
+Over the years, I’ve noticed, some questions asked by patients seem to recur.
 The following, are just a few.
 They are asked (and answered) in all seriousness.
-Even if it may strike some as silly- people really want to know.
+Even if some may strike you as silly- people really want to know.

 They ask in a serious fashion, and I give them my best answer.